-Department 30 FFA Ag Mechanics
+Department 39 FFA Ag Mechanics

 - 1. All general regulations apply. - 2.
 A 2-section card is required for each exhibit. - 3.
-Members enrolled in project may enter (3) entries per Class. - 4.
-All entries must have been constructed or repaired within the past two years in the high school AG department by an

-- 5. If one project is not essential to the operation of the others, then it will be considered and entered as two projects. - 6.
+Members enrolled in project may enter (3) entries per class. - 4.
+All entries must have been constructed or repaired within the past two years in the high school AG department by an agricultural education student and a bona fide Kansas FFA member and are younger than 19 by January 1st of the current year to be eligible to exhibit. - 5.
+If one project is not essential to the operation of the others, then it will be considered and entered as two projects. - 6.
 Exhibitor will furnish for each project: a project description, bill of materials including all purchased items, list of skills and safety features performed, hours worked on the project.
 (Pictures are encouraged.) - 7.
 Entries can be constructed by individual or team. - 8.
 Class 1424, repair project, will be farm tractors. - 9.
 Class 1425, repair project, maybe field tillage, planting, harvesting, chemical application, livestock or crops handling equipment. - 10.
 Repair project entries will be conference judged or a description of repairs made in the sequence given to the judge. - 11.
 Repair projects having adequate original finish need not be repainted for exhibition.

-Class 1441 Large Project

-Class 1442 Small Project

-Class 1443 Micro

-Class Project

-Class 1444 Tractor Repair

-Class 1445 Machinery Repair
+Class 1451 Large Project Class 1452 Small Project Class 1453 Micro Class Project Class 1454 Tractor Repair Class 1455 Machinery Repair